spassvogel/gilles-game/docs/thoughts.md

 [x] On second hand, I think it's worth checking out react-three-fiber.
 Might get complicated otherwise

-04/08/2019 Swap items between warehouse and adventurers [x] Take items from warehouse and assign to adventurer inventory [ ] Take items from warehouse and assign to adventurer gear
+04/08/2019 Swap items between warehouse and adventurers [+tech] [x] Take items from warehouse and assign to adventurer inventory [x] Take items from warehouse and assign to adventurer gear

 08/08/2019 Combat
 Still haven't figured out a combat game system.
 But can implement some ground work.